rpeszek/my-blogs/posts/2022-03-13-ts-types-part6.md

 I think the existence of this series provides a good verification for my claim: it is more about knowing the types than it is about knowing the programming language.

 Types could unify how we think and talk about programs.
-Effective development teams are small, somewhere around 4-5 is the threshold.
+Effective development teams are small, the threshold seems to be somewhere around 4-5.
 Why is that?
 I had worked once inside a team of 8 (two teams with different core competencies were merged to work on a new project).
 Design meetings, OMG, we had hard time agreeing on anything.
-There seems to be lack of agreement on what is important.
-Nobody disputes that natural numbers satisfy `2 + 2 = 4`, and well that is a type.
+Nobody disputes that natural numbers satisfy `2 + 2 = 4`, and that has to do with types.
 One of my goals in this series was to sell the idea that types are fundamental to programming and are mostly not something open to endless debates.
-Types could help facilitate agreement.
+Types could help facilitate an agreement.

 ### Advanced Types as Patterns